epkanol/governing-commons-code-clones/README.md

 The number of parallelly executing models is controlled via the `CORES` environment, which defaults to 2.

-`docker run --mount type=bind,source=${PWD}/ownership,target=/home/app/ownership -e CORES=2 -e PREFIX=02 -e CACHE="../ownership/.cache" ownership-commons
+`docker run --mount type=bind,source=${PWD}/ownership,target=/home/app/ownership -e CORES=2 -e PREFIX=02 -e CACHE="../ownership/.cache" ownership-commons`

 #### THREADS

 The number of threads in each model is controlled via the `THREADS` environment, which defaults to 4.

-`docker run --mount type=bind,source=${PWD}/ownership,target=/home/app/ownership -e THREADS=4 -e PREFIX=02 -e CACHE="../ownership/.cache" ownership-commons
+`docker run --mount type=bind,source=${PWD}/ownership,target=/home/app/ownership -e THREADS=4 -e PREFIX=02 -e CACHE="../ownership/.cache" ownership-commons`

-The number of physical CPUs (i.e. ignoring hyperthreads and fake CPUs) should be equal or less than `CORES*THREADS`, as Stan and brms are quite CPU-intensive.
+The number of physical CPUs (i.e. ignoring hyperthreads and fake CPUs) should be equal or less than `CORES*THREADS`, as Stan and brms are both quite CPU-intensive.